-The best packing method is to pack the model tightly and securely inside one box and then pack that box inside another larger box with another packaging layer (such as bubblewrap or screwed-up newspaper) between the two boxes.
+The best packing method is to pack the model tightly and securely inside one cardboard box and then pack that box inside another larger cardboard box with another packaging layer (such as bubblewrap or screwed-up newspaper) between the two boxes.
+Cardboard is more resilient to knocks and impacts than plastic, metal or wood boxes as it absorbs energy as it deforms.
 Ideally the inner box would be the box that the loco was supplied in by the builder.
 After packing the complete package should be given a good shake and if anything can be heard or felt moving inside then more packaging material is required.

-When all is well, and to comply with the insurance conditions, mark the box clearly FRAGILE - HANDLE WITH CARE.
+When all is well, and to comply with the insurance conditions, mark the box clearly FRAGILE.

 It is the responsibility of the customer to pack their model for safe shipping to RHLW and to arrange sufficient insurance cover with the carrier.
 If in doubt, please contact RHLW for advice.

 It is also advised that the customer arranges suitable and sufficient insurance cover for the model's time at RHLW.
 "All Risks" cover by the customer's household insurance company may be sufficient.
 If in doubt, the customer's insurance company should be consulted for advice.